RandDruid/wireless-regdb/README.md

-### All countries to amx power and all possible channels
+### All countries to max power and all possible channels

 ---